 Older videos were filmed in PAL Standard Definition, since HD was not available in those days.
-Unfortunately there is no way to recover copies in better quality than what was offered by digital formats based on PAL.
 On the other hand, DWW has always been using professional-level video cameras for filming matches.
 An excellent SD PAL video can indeed show more details than HD videos filmed with a cheap camera.

 In previous years, we published for download most of our Standard Definition videos as low resolution WMV files, for keeping the file size small and allowing a smooth download over a slower Internet.
 More recently, thanks to improvements in video codecs and faster Internet connections, it became possible to distribute videos in much higher quality.

 Starting from 2019, each video on this website has been recoded starting from the best master source available in the DWW offline archive.
 For example:

 - some videos were recoded from digital DV or DVCPRO tapes, containing the original unedited version.
 DWW offices are still filled up with memory chips, hard drives and digital tapes containing all the raw shootings done in 30 years of activity

 - some videos were recoded from DVD or higher bitrate edited copies, that were created even for videos that were never distributed as a DVD